marceloambarc/javaScript_Hall/README.md

 <p>Representational state transfer is a software architectural style that defines a set of constraints to be used for creating Web services.
 Web services that conform to the REST architectural style</p>
 <h2># KNEX</h2>
 <p>Knex can be used as an SQL query builder in both Node.JS and the browser, limited to WebSQL's constraints (like the inability to drop tables or read schemas).</p>
+<h2># Socket.Io</h2>
+<p>Socket.IO enables real-time, bidirectional and event-based communication.
+It works on every platform, browser or device, focusing equally on reliability and speed.</p>